Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

 This generic quadrupole radiation rate can be developed into a simple analytic backreaction model describing the effect of radiation energy losses on string motion \cite{Battye1993}.
-At small amplitude, we can see from (\ref{sineenergy}) that the oscillation energy to leading order is given by the square of the amplitude $\varepsilon$, that is, $ E = \mu L (1 + \textstyle{\frac{1}{4}}\varepsilon^2)$.
-On the other hand, the radiation power (\ref{sineradiation}) yields the time-derivative of the energy per unit length,
+At small amplitude, we can see from (\ref{sineenergy}) that the oscillation energy to leading order is given by the square of the amplitude $\varepsilon$, where $E = \mu L (1 + \textstyle{\frac{1}{4}}\varepsilon^2)$.
+Equating the rate of energy loss with the radiation power (\ref{sineradiation}) yields the time-derivative of the energy per unit length,

 This can be easily integrated to obtain the solution for the relative amplitude,

 where $\beta = \pi^3/4$ and $\bar \mu = \mu /\eta^2 \approx 2\pi \ln (\sqrt{\lambda} \eta R)$, where the cutoff $R$ is related to the curvature radius of the string (see earlier discussion).
 Note that (\ref{inversesquare}) is a direct analytic prediction for the damping rate of a global string as a function of scale, which we will test numerically.
 In evaluating whether an oscillating string conforms with this model, it is easiest to use the first expression in (\ref{inversesquare}), seeking a simple linear relation between time $t$ and the inverse square of the relative amplitude $\varepsilon ^{-2}$.